Wynn Las Vegas

 That’s a standard room, but you can get a variety of different upgrades including a Panorama View room, located on the end of the tower with two walls of windows, and a number of up-market suites including an entire section of the tower with its own private entrance and elevators.
 And of course there is the neighboring sister property Encore if you need even more options.

-Back downstairs there are more than a dozen moderately expensive to very expensive restaurants, a couple of expensive nightclubs and bars, and a lot of expensive stores (Dior, Tiffany, etc.).
+Back downstairs there are more than a dozen moderately expensive to very expensive restaurants, a couple of expensive nightclubs and bars, and a lot of expensive stores (Dior, Tiffany, etc.) in two different areas, one a curving row of shops that leads from the corner of The Strip opposite the Venetian and a newer row of stores that stretches from near the poker room to The Strip across from the Fashion Show Mall.
 There are two show rooms, one playing the Cirque du Soleil style show Le Rêve and the other hosting a series of headliners doing two or three week stints such as Harry Connick Jr., Tony Bennett, The Moody Blues, John Fogerty, and Diana Ross.

 There is a “free” show in the lake that fronts the hotel, but good luck seeing it.
 The only way you can get a decent view is if you are eating in one of the restaurants or drinking in one of the bars that overlook it.
 There are no other good viewing points except from a small balcony near the Parasol Bar or in the lobby, both of which provide limited sightlines at best.
 The good news is the bubbling, fiery, color-changing water show really isn’t worth the time or effort to go out of your way to see.
 In other words, you aren’t missing much.